 7. Make some adjustment to DIP Switch to make MDDS10 in PWM mode.

-8. After finish up all of setting and connection, you can start to build a simple robot using this two DC Motor, MDDS10 and Raspberry Pi
+8. After you finish setting up the hardware and connections, you can start building a simple robot using these two DC Motors, MDDS10 and Raspberry Pi

 Step by Step (Programming)